MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/5-exercise-refactor-bicep-file.md

 1. In the `networkSecurityGroup` resource, remove `properties` because the `securityRules` property is empty.

-1. In the `publicIPAddress` resource remove the following properties:
+1. In the `publicIPAddress` resource, remove the following properties:

    - `ipAddress` property because it's automatically set by Azure.
    - `ipTags` property because it's empty.

-1. In the `virtualMachine` resource remove the following properties:
+1. In the `virtualMachine` resource, remove the following properties:

    - `storageProfile.osDisk.managedDisk.id` property because Azure automatically determines this property when the virtual machine is deployed.